mchmarny/github-activity-counter/README.md

 Simple GitHub activity event counter to get a real-time visibility into the repo collaboration activity.
 It captures series of GitHub WebHook events and extracts normalized activity data.

+>> Warning, this readme is still not complete

 ## Supported Events

 * issue_comment